 Jun 22, 2006

 Published in: Scientific American, v.
-292, no. 4, April 2005, p.
+292, no. 4, Apr.
+2005, p.
 66-71

 Science has become an essential part of decision making by governments and businesses, but uncertainty can foil decision-making frameworks such as cost-benefit analysis.
 People often end up doing nothing or taking steps that worsen the long-term outlook. -- The authors have developed an alternative framework focused on flexibility--finding, testing and implementing policies that work well no matter what happens. -- Policies can have built-in mechanisms to change with the circumstances.
 For climate change, one such mechanism is a safety valve to ensure that emissions reductions occur but do not get too expensive.

-This report is part of the RAND Corporation external publication series.
+This report is part of the RAND Corporation External publication series.
 Many RAND studies are published in peer-reviewed scholarly journals, as chapters in commercial books, or as documents published by other organizations.

 The RAND Corporation is a nonprofit institution that helps improve policy and decisionmaking through research and analysis.
 RAND's publications do not necessarily reflect the opinions of its research clients and sponsors.